 Woman climbs 1000m rock in 24 hours - 23rd November 2020

-Over the past few years, three men have also climbed the granite rock in a day via the Golden Gate route.
-However, Harrington felt it was important for her to be the first woman to achieve this.
+In recent years, three others - all men - have completed the Golden Gate route within a day.
+Emily claimed it was important for her to become the first woman to achieve this goal.

-After she reached the top, Harrington posted a message on social media: “Impossible dreams challenge us to rise above who we are now to see if we can become better versions of ourselves.”
+Posting on social media following her success, the free climber wrote, “Impossible dreams challenge us to rise above who we are now to see if we can become better versions of ourselves.”